hacks-guide/Guide-WiiU/docs/troubleshooting/fix-errcode-112-1037.md

 1. Power on your Wii U
 1. Launch the Homebrew Launcher and launch Mocha
 1. Go back to the Wii U Menu
-1. On your computer, open the wupclient.py file with a text editor and change the IP address at line 29 with your console's then save it
 1. Open up a Terminal window
 1. Use the following command: `cd <directory>`
  - On macOS, the most common place to find your downloaded files is <code>/Users/username<wbr>/Downloads</code>
  - On Linux, the most common place to find your downloaded files is <code>/home/username<wbr>/Downloads</code>
-1. Use the following command: `python2 -i wupclient.py`
+1. Use the following command: `python3 -i wupclient.py`
+1. Enter the IP address of your Wii U
+ - Don't know how to find it?
+Read [this](extras/find-wiiu-ip-address)
 1. Use the appropriate command depending on the region of your console:
  - JPN: <code>w.chmod("/vol<wbr>/storage_mlc01<wbr>/sys/title/00050030<wbr>/1001200a/content<wbr>/pages<wbr>/index.html", 0x644)</code>
  - USA: <code>w.chmod("/vol<wbr>/storage_mlc01<wbr>/sys/title/00050030<wbr>/1001210a/content<wbr>/pages<wbr>/index.html", 0x644)</code>